lorenzodinapoli/ds-salary-proj/README.md

 The three different models used are:

-	- **Multiple Linear Regression:** Baseline for the model
-	- **Lasso Regression:** Since we have a lot of dummy variables that make the data very sparse having a regularization system might make sense
+		**Multiple Linear Regression:** Baseline for the model **Lasso Regression:** Since we have a lot of dummy variables that make the data very sparse having a regularization system might make sense
-	- **Random Forest:** This could be a good fit also because of the sparsity of the data
+		**Random Forest:** This could be a good fit also because of the sparsity of the data

 ## Model Performance

+After developing our models and applied RandomSearchCV (in order to save time when optimizing, GridSearchCV was taking too long for my hardware) the best performing models based on MAE are:

+	**Random Forest:** 25.52
+	**Lasso Regression:** 25.67
+	**Linear Regression:** 25.92